sardorergashaliyev/sardorergashaliyev/README.md

 • 💬 Ask me about Dart, Flutter, Python, C

-• 👨‍💻 All of my projects are available at https://github.com/sardorergashaliyev

 • 📝 I regularly write articles on https://t.me/ergashaliyev_blog

 • 📫 How to reach me http://myurls.co/sardooo_r